 The pigeons at Thapae Gate (see photo below) are themselves a minor tourist attraction.
 Just like the pigeons at Trafalgar Square in London, they can easily be persuaded to perch on your hand while your friend takes a photo.
 I actually spent quite a lot of time taking “photos of people photographing people with pigeons”.

 We stopped at the viewing point en route to Doi Suthep.
 From the viewing point, you can see the most wonderful panoramic views (see photo below) of Chiang Mai.
 If you take a baht bus (songthaew) to Doi Suthep, tell your driver to stop at the viewing point first.

 Chiang Mai Segway Tour

 While I roamed Chiang Mai on foot, my wife and son took a Segway tour.
-Segways (see photo below) are a fun way to see the sights of inner Chiang Mai, so say my wife and son.
-The 2 hour Segway tour costs 1,999 baht, including 2 guides.
+Segways (see photo below) is a fun way to see the sights of inner Chiang Mai, so say my wife and son.
+The 2-hour Segway tour cost 1,999 baht, including 2 guides.